- Racers will compete within the age, gender, division and discipline in which they qualified.

 - The second run will start as soon as all racers have completed their first run.

 - Competitors will race in the same bib order during the second run.

-- Physically challenged racers will compete with the Bronze Division racers of their age group.
+- Physically challenged racers will compete with the Bronze Division racers.
 Physically Challenged racers will start first on their race venue.

 - Telemark racers will compete with the Bronze Division racers within their age and gender group.

 - The snowboard division will compete on its own course with snowboard gate panels.

 - Competitors will compete on one of five race venues depending on their age and division.